vegaprotocol/specs/specs/0025-governance.md

  - Create a proposal
  - Vote on a proposal

+# Future work
+This version of the specification covers governance of data within the network.
+It does not cover changes to network level parameters such as validator sets, block duration or configuration file updates, which will be supported in the future.

 # Guide-level explanation

 The Governance enable users to make proposals for changes on the network or vote for existings proposals.
 Proposals should be able to cover multiple aspect of the vega protocol:
  - create a new market
  - change parameters of an existing market (e.g: change some settings of a risk model for a given market)

+In future, we will also add:
  - update parameters of the network itself (e.g: duration of a block)

 ## Configuration of a proposal